-Our collaborative approach was paramount on this project.
-This allowed our estimating team to lock down the budget and set intentions prior to construction.
-Our estimating team and in-house concrete superintendent worked closely with the structural engineer to reduce the size of slab edge thickenings and save on concrete costs.
+The small site, combined with limited access on a busy corner created challenges for site excavation, underpinning, and material delivery.
+Our collaboration was paramount on overcoming these challenges.
+Our estimating team for example, was able to lock down the budget and set intentions prior to construction.
+They - along with the in-house concrete superintendent - worked closely with the structural engineer to reduce the size of slab edge thickenings and save on concrete costs.
 We also eliminated transfer beams by adding more rebar into the slab.
 This created a consistent pour by reducing complex formwork which compressed our overall schedule.
-We also advised the structural engineers on optimal ramp size, turning radius’ and stall size.
-This reduced dead space in the parkade and increased number of stalls.
-We saved the client on paying costly city charges for abandoned tie backs by advising the shoring sub-contractor on the most cost efficient shoring strategy.
+We also advised the structural engineers on optimal ramp size, turning radius, and stall size.
+This reduced dead space in the parkade and increased the number of stalls.
+We saved the client on paying costly city charges for abandoned tiebacks by relying on our advisory and pre-construction expertise and informing the shoring sub-contractor of best practices.

 We used a Big Room to conduct pull planning with all key trades and consultants.
 We held bi-weekly meetings with key trades to confirm work progress and forecasting for upcoming work.
 Budget and cost control was managed using the Chandos Production System.
 Viewpoint software was critical to effectively managing and controlling document flow.
 The site is located in a dense inner city neighborhood and had limited access off the major roadways.
 With virtually no area for laydown or storage we had to use Just In Time delivery for all materials.
 Our project managers conducted detailed planning to ensure delivery times were met.

 Because of the property’s previous use as an Esso gas station, we had to manage a significant risk due to contaminated soils.
 In order to reduce the cost of cleanup, we elected to aerate and decontaminate the soils on a vacant parcel of land owned by our client.
 This resulted in cost savings for the client.Back to projects